Recipe by Vegan Recipes and Vibes (@veganrecipesandvibes)

 Place a sheet of nori on your rolling mat.

-Take a large scoop of rice and put it on the nori to the side that is closest to you.
+Take a large scoop of rice (about 1/2 cup) and put it on the nori to the side that is closest to you.

-Wet your fingers in the bowl of water, then press down on the rice until it covers 1/2 of the nori sheet.
-The rice is sticky, so you may need to keep wetting your fingers during this.
+Wet your fingers in the water, then press down on the rice until it covers 1/2 of the nori sheet.
+The rice will be sticky, so you may need to keep wetting your fingers during this.

-Next, lay out your veggies to the side closest to you.
-Be sure to not over-stuff your first few rolls.
+Next, lay out your veggies in a line on the side closest to you.

 Working on the side closest to you, lift up the edge of the bamboo mat and begin to roll it over top of the sushi.
 If needed, hold the fillings down so they don't fall out.